Kalin Twins: Career

-The Kalins were the first set of twins to reach number one in the UK as a duo, followed years later by The Proclaimers.
-They were supported by Cliff Richard on their only UK tour.
-Their second single, "Forget Me Not", reached Number 12 in the US Billboard chart later in 1958.
+The Kalins were the first set of twins to reach number one in the UK as a duo, followed in 2007, almost 50 years later, by The Proclaimers with a single with Peter Kay and Matt Lucas for Comic Relief.
+The Kalins were supported by Cliff Richard on their only UK tour.
+Their second single, "Forget Me Not", reached number 12 in the US Billboard chart later in 1958.
 After two further low-ranking entries in 1959, they never reached the charts again.
+They continued working as a headline nightclub attraction into the 1960s, but without current records to promote them their exposure was limited.